 The Finnish Education Evaluation Centre (FINEEC) will publish several sets of topical evaluation results in spring 2024.
 The themes of the publications will include an evaluation of education programmes in early childhood education and care, new forms of student counselling introduced as compulsory education was extended, and an overview of learning outcomes in Swedish-language schools.

 Anticipation of skills needs and information resources related to education have been improved in recent years.
 However, there is room for improvement in the way this information is used to reform the qualification system.
-While the current qualification system addresses the skills needs of working life fairly well, challenges are associated with developing different qualification types as a whole, identifying overlapping skills in different qualifications, and tackling inconsistencies in quality between the qualification requirements.

 Almost half of the new students at universities of applied sciences (UAS) have graduated from a vocational school.
 In the context of UAS studies, these students’ strengths include industry-specific competence, work experience and workplace skills.
 Deficiencies in the students’ competence are typically related to communication skills, foreign languages and mathematics.
-However, universities of applied sciences provide diverse support to their students, and students who hold a vocational qualification are successful in their higher education studies.

 Many 9th-grade students process even simple numerical problems significantly longer than is typical for their age group.
 On average, the lowest-performing students were at a sixth-grade level in terms of fluency, but a third of poorly performing students were at levels 3-5.